 If I’m not teaching, painting or taking photos, then I’m usually found reading a good book (whether for research or pleasure).
 I work as a secondary art teacher in South Lanarkshire.
 I also work in a role as an art tutor for South Lanarkshire Leisure & Culture.

 My background is in visual communication, graphic design, digital media design and quality assurance.
-I'll be working towards a MEd in Education Studies over the next few years.
+I'm currently working towards an Artist Teacher MEd.

 My roots and heart are in Scotland and I try to balance city life, high rises and tenements, with greater depth of field and big west coast skies.
 I adore seascapes, beaches and mountain scenes.
 It’s the depth in perspective and scale that what draws me to these; through photography, sketching and painting.
 I love the contrast of living in an urban environment, with lots to do, lots of lights and tall buildings.
 If I go to the coast I begin to miss the city and when I’m in the city, I miss the coast and mountains.